 Dare I say it?
 It’s starting to feel more like fall.
 At least in the evenings around here.
-I’m okay with it as long as it’s as gorgeous as it was last year.
+I’m okay with it as long as it’s as gorgeous as last year.

-And, late summer brings an abundance of fresh produce that makes me want to get in the kitchen again.
+Besides, late summer always brings an abundance of fresh produce that makes me want to get in the kitchen again.
 You?

 Over the weekend, we were at my husband’s aunt’s house packing it up and moving everything since she sold it earlier this summer (more on that here).
 In her yard, she has the most amazing apple trees that will be hard to leave behind.